Boomshaka/libBot/README.md

 # libBot

-Optimizing booking study rooms at UCSB campus library
+A bot that uses Selenium WebDriver to automatically reserve study rooms from the UCSB campus library.